Sci Phi Journal is open to unsolicited submissions of new fiction until noon UTC on 31st October.

 Stories can be up to 10,000 words long.
 They might even be slightly longer, but they will have to outstanding and you will still only get paid for 10,000 words.
 Stories will ideally be between 2,000 and 7,000 words, but we are more motivated by the right qualities than the right quantity.

 Please do not submit your story to both SPJ and another publication simultaneously.
 Please only submit one story to SPJ at a time.

 We buy first English language rights plus certain non-exclusive rights explained in our contract.
 If you want to check the details, you can see the template contract here.
 Generally we believe this contract is more reasonable than most.
 It focuses on the rights which might help us generate a profit at some hypothetical point in the future (for example, by selling ‘best of’ anthologies) but does not grab all the other rights which we do not realistically intend to exercise.

 Stories should be in standard manuscript format; William Shunn’s guide is useful but does not need to be followed perfectly.

 If your story is accepted for publication you will be asked to provide a photograph of yourself and a short biography if you wish.

 All submissions should be made electronically using our standard form for fiction submissions.
-The form is now offline because the submissions window is currently closed.

 It would be very strange if your story requires a file over 1MB in size, so your document will be rejected if larger than that.
 Manuscripts can be submitted in the following formats: